stan-maliszewski/Data-Analysis-Practice/migration_unemployment_analysis.md

 # An analysis of short-term effects of migration inflows on unemployment rates across 38 OECD countries (1991–2020)

+_Disclaimer: This project is a practice exercise in R-based data analysis using publicly available data.
+Findings should not be interpreted as providing definitive conclusions._

 ## Abstract

 This project investigates whether migration inflows are associated with short-term changes in unemployment rates across 38 OECD countries between 1991 and 2020.
 Using publicly available data from the World Bank and OECD, I constructed a dataset and examined how net migration (as a share of population) relates to unemployment one and five years later.